 What this means is that you either have whole roast duck each time or you learn how to cut the pieces off separately.
 Because it is expensive you don't want to waste any of that precious meat as you cut it up.
 However, this article is not about how to joint a duck as I am purely an amateur, but I did buy a whole duck last week and jointed it myself.
 I should have taken a picture of the results as I was pretty pleased with the effort

-On an aside, view from the back onto the estuarybeing such a duck fan has got the neighbours worried as there are plenty of (live) ducks on the estuary fronting the house and feel their lives could be at risk (the same goes for the 20 odd quail on the estate).
+On an aside, being such a duck fan has got the neighbours worried as there are plenty of (live) ducks on the estuary fronting the house and feel their lives could be at risk (the same goes for the 20 odd quail on the estate).
 More pictures of the estate are here.

 This is the recipe for the breasts: